-Some customers who have been using multiple Acroname USBHub3+ hubs have shared with us that they cannot add more than 2 USBHub3+ hubs to their system or that they are running out of USB resources.
-As it happens, this is not a limitation of USBHub3+ itself, but rather a limitation of the host USB controller silicon and the host machine's implementation of the USB controller.
+Some customers who have been using multiple Acroname USBHub3+ hubs have shared with us that they cannot add more than two USBHub3+ hubs to their system or that they are running out of USB resources.
+As it happens, this is not a limitation of USBHub3+ itself, but rather a limitation of the host USB controller and the host machine's implementation of the USB controller.
+Let's take a deep dive to understand where this limitation comes from:

 The USB specification defines two different connectivity types in the USB tree topology: number of layers or tiers and number of endpoints or functions.
+Note that endpoints are not the same thing as devices.
 Layers are commonly thought of as hubs, where each hub is, in fact, its own USB device as well as the start of a new layer of USB devices.
 Here is a good illustration of a USB tree showing a host USB controller, which is always at the root level, with 4 tiers of USB hubs below and a total of 7 devices or functions:

 What is not commonly known is that many host machines use hub chips internally to expand the number of available USB connectors.
 So, it is possible that the USB connector on your host machine is already one or even two tiers deep in the overall USB tree:

-Many modern USB 3.0 hosts use Intel XHCI USB controllers, which impose their own limit on the total number of endpoints to 96.
-This means that the maximum number of devices able to be attached to an Intel XHCI host controller - or an XHCI-based host system - is actually 96 endpoints / 3 endpoints per device = 32 devices.
+Most modern USB 3.0 hosts use eXtensible Host Controller Interface (XHCI) USB controllers.
+The XHCI specification allows for a massive 7,906 enpoints!
+However, common implementations of the XHCI controllers impose their own limit on the total number of endpoints to 96.
+The most notorious of these Intel's series 8 architectures.
+This means that the maximum number of common devices which use 3 endpoints able to be attached to an Intel series 8 XHCI host controller is actually 96 endpoints / 3 endpoints per device = 32 devices.
 This is a known limitation of Intel-based XHCI controllers:

 Architecturally, 8-port USB hubs implement their 8-port configuration by internally cascading USB hub chips.
 Each individual hub chip contains both a USB 2.0 device as well as a USB 3.0 device.
 USBHub3+ is no different and we can see this architecture clearly in the USBHub3+ datasheet:

-You can now see that each USBHub3+ unit is actually comprised of three hub chips in two internal hub layers.
-Remember that each hub chip itself is a device for the USB tree.
-Given these 3 internal hub chips, each USBHub3+ adds 2 layers to the USB tree and represents 6 devices (3 hub chips * 2 devices/hub chip).
+You can now see that each USBHub3+ unit is actually comprised of three hub chips in two internal hub layers: Hub A on one layer and Hub1/Hub2 on a second layer.
+Remember that each hub chip itself contains a USB 2.0 and a USB 3.0 device which will be added to the system USB tree.
+Given these 3 internal hub chips, each USBHub3+ adds 2 layers to the USB tree and represents 6 devices (3 hub chips * 2 devices per hub chip).

 Going back to example of the commonly available Intel XHCI-based host system, the integrated controller supports a maximum of 32 available USB devices.
 If we use 8-port USB 3.0 hubs to connect devices to our host machine, this means that you could attach 18 total devices: